 Law and Economics: From Theory to Practice and Back AgainParis

-Speakers: William Davies (University of London) (to be confirmed), Thierry Kirat (University Paris-Dauphine), Frédéric Marty (University of Nice), Dina Waked (Sciences-Po Paris)
+Speakers: William Davies (University of London) (to be confirmed), Thierry Kirat (University Paris-Dauphine), Frédéric Marty (University of Nice), Dina Waked (Sciences Po Paris)

 What are the origins, developments and relevance of “law and economics”?
 What role does it play today within the field of economics?
 The aim of the conference is to put the discipline – established in the 1920s around the ideas of John Commons – into historical perspective.

 How did the field develop from an institutional analysis of law to an economic analysis?
 Special focus will be placed on the convergence of the rules of public policy towards private standards.

 · The search for law and economics: theoretical origins

 · From institutional law and economics to the economic analysis of law: Overtaking competition law

 · The convergence of public policy towards private standards, according to the second wave of law and economics

 Conference in honour of Nicole El KarouiSorbonne University - Paris